osg-htc/docs/docs/data/stashcache/install-cache.md

 If installing the (optional) authenticated StashCache, you also need to do the following:

 * __Service certificate:__ copy the host certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`
-    * Set the directory and contents `/etc/grid-security/xrd/` to the `xrootd:xrootd` user and group:
+    * Set the owner of the directory and contents `/etc/grid-security/xrd/` to `xrootd:xrootd`:

             :::console
             root@host # chown -R xrootd:xrootd /etc/grid-security/xrd/

 As with all OSG software installations, there are some one-time steps to prepare in advance:

 * Ensure the host has [a supported operating system](/release/supported_platforms.md).
 At this time, we only support RHEL7-based cache servers.
 * Obtain root access to the host
 * Prepare [the required Yum repositories](/common/yum.md)
 * Install [CA certificates](/common/ca.md)